-TPO, thermoplastic Polyolefin is one of the fastest growing single-ply commercial roofing system on the market and makes up roughly 40% of the commercial roofing market share according the National Roofing Contractors Association (NRCA).
+TPO, thermoplastic Polyolefin is one of the fastest growing single-ply commercial roofing systems on the market and makes up roughly 40% of the commercial roofing market share according to the National Roofing Contractors Association (NRCA).
 A TPO is a relatively lower cost, higher performing membrane which is made from a single layer of synthetics that is reinforced by a scrim layer and is popular on low slope/ flat commercial roofs.
-The membrane comes in a variety of widths ranging from 10, 12 and 20 feet wide and range in thickness of 45, 60 and 75 mil.
+The membrane comes in a variety of widths ranging from 10, 12 and 20 feet wide and range in thickness of 45 mil, 60 mil, and 75 mil.

 Effectiveness of a TPO membrane is dependent on the quality of installation.

 TPO Roofing Installation:

 Prior to installation, a layer of coverboard and insulation will be attached to the roof deck to provide a vapor barrier between the deck and the membrane itself.
 The insulation options include: